 One of the reasons for this is because of the game design, for instance with the menu systems: everything feels very simplistic,

 - no information on what is going on (loading screen)

-- confusing system with chosing car before selecting race and race type
+- a confusing system with choosing the car before selecting race and race type

 - Race type has to be selected in the options screen